duplisea/gslea/README.md

 [![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)](https://github.com/orangemug/stability-badges)

-**This package is currently unverfied and incomplete and should not be used for any analysis at present**
+**This package is currently unverified and incomplete and should not be used for any analysis at present**

 Gulf of St. Lawrence Ecosystem Approach